negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 </p>

 ### Average Flow and Jamming Fraction (2D and 3D)
-We simulated cells over 1000 iterations while varying the density and lane amount.
-Below we show the 2D (top) and 3D (bottom) average flow.
-The 3D plots give both the average flow and jamming feaction as the z axis.
-The jamming percent seemed to ignore the amount of lanes, which makes sense.
-However, we noticed that for low densities an increase to the amount of lanes did tend to increase the average flow rate.
+We simulated the system for 100 iterations while varying both the grid density and the number of lanes.
+The plots below show the resulting average flow in 2D (top row) and 3D (bottom row), along with the corresponding 3D plot of the jamming fraction.

 <p align="center">
   <img src="visualizations/Graphs/Density&Lane_Statistics/2D stats, sim time 100.png" width="650" />